sajee05/Obsidian/Notes/07 Topper/AIR 16 Madhav Agarwal/GS1 Society.md

     -   2022: 19.
 Are tolerance, assimilation and pluralism the key elements in the making of an Indian form of secularism?
 Justify your answer.
 (Answer in 250 words) 15
         -   **Intro**: Indian form of secularism: Rooted in unique historical circumstances, unlike west’s complete isolation here exists principled distance with equal respect and protection to all religion
         -   India has always been land of tolerance, assimilation, pluralism and has shaped secularism in following ways:
-            -   **Tolerance**: Ancient (Samudragupta allowed Meghavarman to estab monastery); Late Ancient (Harshavardhan adopted buddhism w/o giving up hinduism); Medieval (Akbar- Sul-hi-kul policy, Ibadat Khana, KDR employed muslim in admin); MIH (Bhakti-Sufi, Secular politics of MG Ranade, GK Gokhale), Post indep (no official state religion, Article 25-28, etc), Values of **Vasudev Kutumbakam #readagain**
+            -   **Tolerance**: Ancient (Samudragupta allowed Meghavarman to estab monastery); Late Ancient (Harshavardhan adopted buddhism w/o giving up hinduism); Medieval (Akbar- Sul-hi-kul policy, Ibadat Khana, KDR employed muslim in admin); MIH (Bhakti-Sufi, Secular politics of MG Ranade, GK Gokhale), Post indep (no official state religion, Article 25-28, etc), Values of **Vasudev Kutumbakam **
             -   **Assimilation**: Process by which diff groups are absorbed into dominant culture of country
                 -   eg: Sufi’s influence from Bhakti used yogic postures, breathing technique; Dr BR Ambedkar called for assimilation of downtrodden into mainstream, Sufi saints are revered by all faiths
             -   **Pluralism**: variety seen in smaller groups making them unique